Here are the things that I programmed with it.

 This, unlike the last one, uses loops to calculate the Fibonacci numbers.
 This is an introduction to loops.

-% precondition: set n which is the nth element of the fibonacci sequence
+this is another way of doing Fibonacci but using loops% precondition: set n which is the nth element of the fibonacci sequence

 % postcondition: will return the fibonacci sequence up to the nth element